ABB FIA Formula E Championship series heads for a New York City finale

 ABB is the world leader in fast chargers, with more than 7,000 charging stations installed in 60 countries.
 In April, the company unveiled the world's most advanced fast-charging station, the Terra HP, capable of adding about 125 miles (200 kilometers) of added driving in just eight minutes, about the amount of time it takes to visit a conventional gas station.
 ABB’s chargers are being adopted for a growing number of charging networks around the world, which in the United States include EVgo and Electrify America.

-ABB recently closed on acquiring GE Industrial Solutions, which strengthens its Number 2 position in electrification globally and expands access to the a North American market.
+ABB recently closed on acquiring GE Industrial Solutions, which strengthens its Number 2 position in electrification globally and expands access to

 The next season of the ABB Formula E Championship Series, the circuit’s fifth, will open December 15 in the historic setting of Ad Diriyah, on the outskirts of Saudi Arabia’s capital, Riyadh.
 The new season will feature an expanded grid of 22 competitors and a new generation fully electric racecar, engineered with more power and a longer range that eliminates the mid-race car swap by drivers that is now required.